How WiFi Analytics Can Help Shape Retail Customer Outcomes

 A conversation might start something like this, “Good morning, Sal, have you seen the new issue of Automotive Magazine?”
 Or, “We just got a new wheel of parmesan from Italy, and I know you’ll want a taste of it.”
 The shopper may not have walked in for a magazine or cheese, but based on this new information, might walk out with a periodical under his arm or a savory wedge of cheese in a bag.

 In today’s world of brief interactions between shoppers and retail employees, such a scenario is far less likely.
-But that doesn’t mean a retailer can’t keep track of individual tastes and make informed suggestions on items of interest to specific patrons.
-This is possible through WiFi analytics systems that track retail customers’ trajectories once they enter a retail location.
+But that doesn’t mean a retailer can’t leverage available insights from WiFi analytics to make informed suggestions on items of interest to specific customers.

-The level of granular information retailers can learn about their patrons enables them to hone their operations and services to satisfy customer preferences – down to the individual.
+These insights can help retailers learn about their customers and hone their operations and services to satisfy preferences – down to the individual.
 And this, in a very real, palpable way, is what digital transformation is all about.

-Retailers that deploy WiFi systems are able to hone in on the needs of existing customers and transform casual browsers into loyal new patrons.
-It all starts with the smartphones in the pockets of patrons as they enter or are near a store.
-If the phone connects to the store’s WiFi, the store owner can access a lot of useful information about each customer – from which entrance patrons use to how long they spend in the store to what items they purchase.
+Retailers that deploy WiFi systems are able to hone in on the needs of existing customers and transform casual browsers into loyal new shoppers.
+It all starts with the smartphones in the pockets of customers as they enter or are near a store.
+If the phone connects to the store’s WiFi, the store owner can access useful information, such as how long they spend in the store or what items they purchase.

-This allows you to find out which products the person comes in to buy and what else catches their eye as they move around the store.
+These analytics help store owners see which products a person comes in to buy and what else catches their eye as they move around the store.
 The data is useful in multiple ways.
 It reveals shoppers’ traffic patterns, for one thing, providing clues about how to rearrange your displays for maximum effect and where to place service staff to address customer inquiries.

 Information captured and digested by WiFi analytics systems is about more than simply rearranging displays in stores.
 Retailers are also starting to use it to craft promotions targeted at individuals.